levibostian/Teller-iOS/README.md

         }
     }).disposed(by: disposeBag)

 // Now let's say that you want to *update* the GitHub username.
-Anywhere in your code, you can create an instance of a GitHubUsernameRepository and save data to it.
-All of your observables will be notified of this change.

-repository.dataSource.saveData(data: "new username")
+On your instance of GitHubUsernameRepository, save data to it.
+All of your observables will be notified of this change. repository.dataSource.saveData(data: "new username")
 ```

 `OnlineRepository`